wp-plugins/caascade/readme.txt

 Using your Caascade account, you can adjust settings for:

-- exact fractions (approximate)
+- exact fractions
 - output format
-- floating point precision
+- display medium
 - input base
 - output base
-- line length
-- certain Maxima flags
+- negsumflag

 == Installation ==